atk4/core/docs/index.md

 After that you would need to create code for adding objects into container, removing, verify their existence etc.

-:php:trait:`CollectionTrait` implements several handy methods which can be used to create necessary methods with minimum code footprint:
+{php:trait}`CollectionTrait` implements several handy methods which can be used to create necessary methods with minimum code footprint:

 ```